Opening a bank account for a club or a community

 Clubs, societies and other community organisations and not-for-profits have access to dedicated current accounts, which tend to be cheaper than regular business accounts.

 It takes a bit of admin to set one up, but once it’s done, it will be a big help in running your organisation smoothly.
+Having a community bank account will also be required if you want to apply for grants or collect donations.
+If you are looking for information about opening a bank account for a charity then we have written a separate guide on bank accounts for charities.

 How can I get a bank account for a club?